julianpoemp/ngx-codejar/README.md

 ## About CodeJar

+CodeJar is an embeddable javascript code-editor that supports different highlighter like Highlight.js or PrimsJs.
 According to the [main project](https://github.com/antonmedv/codejar) it has the following features:

 - Preserves indentation on a new line